normanjaeckel/WLANSimulationGame/README.rst

     $ python manage.py loaddata examples/example_game_de_2.json

-The user name of the game master is `admin`.
+The username of the game master is `admin`.
 The password for of all users is `default`.
 All passwords have to be changed before starting the game.
 You might also want to change the header image by replacing the respective file in `wlan_simulation_game/static/images`.